-- 1. If premises are occupied under lease, providers19 must indicate the duration of the lease and must have evidence available (upon request) of the duration of the lease and the name of the property owner(s) with whom the lease is held in the business plan.
+- 1. If premises are occupied under lease, providers20 must indicate the duration of the lease and must have evidence available (upon request) of the duration of the lease and the name of the property owner(s) with whom the lease is held in the business plan.
 When a lease expires, ISD must be informed of the new lease arrangements in place.
 Where a provider moves or operates from an additional centre, ISD must be notified within 5 working days and updated details must be supplied.
 A Capacity Statement, evidence of relevant planning permission, fire safety certification and confirmation of the learner protection arrangements in place must be supplied in respect of all centres and locations of the provider. - 2.
-English language programmes eligible for inclusion in the ILEP must be offered in premises which: - a) have adequate capacity to deliver the maximum number of programmes offered by the provider to the maximum number of enrolled students outlined in the provider's business plan [See Section 4 (10)]; - b) are fit-for-purpose and have a suitable means of heating capable of maintaining, when required, a room temperature of 18.5 C; - c) have classroom(s) which have: - i. a floor area for seated occupancy of not less than 1.56 sq. meters per person; - ii. at least one window with a minimum glass area equivalent to one-tenth of the floor area, and of which at least one part shall open; and - iii. suitable fittings and equipment. - d) have a room(s) exclusively available to academic staff adequate to the number of staff for the preparation of lessons etc.. - e) have a student 'common room' and library facilities adequate for the maximum student numbers. - f) have a student media / resource centre adequate for the maximum student numbers. - g) meet national legal requirements to operate as an educational premises, e.g. has relevant planning permission, complies with fire safety and health and safety regulations etc.. - h) have appropriate furnishings and equipment adequate for all provision by the provider, based on a maximum number of enrolled students as set out in the provider's business plan. - 3.
+English language programmes eligible for inclusion in the ILEP must be offered in premises which: - a) have adequate capacity to deliver the maximum number of programmes offered by the provider to the maximum number of enrolled students outlined in the provider's capacity report; - b) are fit-for-purpose and have a suitable means of heating capable of maintaining, when required, a room temperature of 18.5 C; - c) have classroom(s) which have: - i. a floor area for seated occupancy of not less than 1.56 sq. meters per person; - ii. at least one window with a minimum glass area equivalent to one-tenth of the floor area, and of which at least one part shall open; and - iii. suitable fittings and equipment. - d) have a room(s) exclusively available to academic staff adequate to the number of staff for the preparation of lessons etc.. - e) have a student 'common room' and library facilities adequate for the maximum student numbers. - f) have a student media / resource centre adequate for the maximum student numbers. - g) meet national legal requirements to operate as an educational premises, e.g. has relevant planning permission, complies with fire safety and health and safety regulations etc.. - h) have appropriate furnishings and equipment adequate for all provision by the provider, based on a maximum number of enrolled students as set out in the provider's business plan. - 3.
 Providers must accurately represent their facilities in all marketing and promotional materials.
-Misrepresentation of facilities may result in a provider being removed from the ILEP or refused a listing where a provider is applying for the first time.
+Misrepresentation of facilities may result in a provider being removed from the ILEP.